-4.1 Base case numerical example
+5.1 Base case numerical example

-Let us consider a market with at maximum 100 000 trips for each of the four services when all fees are zero, hence $a=100\ 000$.
+Let us consider a market with at maximum 100 000 trips for each of the four services when all fees are zero, hence $a=100\ 000$ .
 We assume an own-price elasticity of -0.4 for the transport services in the free-competition case.
-This results in $b=20\ 000$ and $c=4\ 000$.
-Assume that the share of revenue for the platform (when relevant) is $\phi = 0.02$.
-Informal statements by people involved in the negotiations reveal such shares are on the table to be discussed.
-This share appears in the discussions between
+This results in $b=20\ 000$ and $c=4\ 000$ .
+Assume that the share of revenue for the platform (when relevant) is $\phi = 0.02$ .
+Informal statements by people involved in the negotiations reveal such shares have been discussed.
+This share appears in the discussions between transport operators and MaaS service providers, although ride-sourcing services such as Uber require a much larger share (up to 35%).
+Based on these assumptions, we can compare equilibrium prices and profits for each of the business models.
+The results are presented in Table 4.
+The sensitivity analysis will focus on the effects of changing b, c and $\phi$ .